 To place our work in the literature, we compare BRaIn with relevant baseline techniques in terms of their MAP, MRR, and HIT@10.
 Given our methodology, we choose two types of baseline techniques -- IR methods\cite{saha_bleuir, blizzard, prf_haiduc_4} and deep learning based methods\cite{dnnloc_ir, NextBug, RLocator}.
 For comparison with baselines, we use BRaIn (Mistral) in our experiments since it is the best-performing variant of BRaIn.

-To replicate the traditional IR-based Baseline VSM, we index all source documents of a repository and use bug reports (title + description) as queries.
-These queries are executed with the Elasticsearch \cite{elasticsearch}, which retrieves relevant documents using the BM25 algorithm \cite{robertson1995okapi_bm25} and Boolean search, with default parameters for k and b.
+To replicate the traditional IR-based bug localization with Elasticsearch baseline, we index all source documents of a repository and use bug reports (title + description) as queries.
+These queries are executed with Elasticsearch \cite{elasticsearch}, which retrieves relevant documents using the BM25 algorithm \cite{robertson1995okapi_bm25} and Boolean queries, with default parameters for k and b.
 Other traditional approaches from literature-- BLUiR \cite{saha_bleuir} and Blizzard \cite{blizzard}-- use structured information from bug reports and source code for bug localization.
 BLUiR calculates suspiciousness scores using class names, method names, variable names, comments, and bug report elements (title, description), combining multiple searches into an overall score.
 Blizzard categorizes bug reports into three types and constructs text graphs from these reports to generate queries and retrieve relevant buggy source documents.
 For both approaches, we employ Apache Lucene\cite{lucene} for retrieval.
 We replicated these methods by adapting them from Bench4BL repository\cite{bench4bl} and Blizzard’s replication package\cite{BLIZZARD_github} from the authors.
-We compare BRaIn with these IR-based techniques to assess the performance of our technique against established models in the field.
+We compare BRaIn with these established IR-based techniques to validate our technique and place it in the literature.

 Relevance feedback-based techniques like Rocchio\cite{rocchio_cambridge} and the Spatial Code Proximity (SCP) model\cite{prf_haiduc_4} aim to enhance bug localization by refining queries based on the results of initial searches.
 Rocchio is a widely-used relevance feedback technique for information retrieval \cite{rocchio_cambridge}.
 We leverage relevance feedback to reformulate queries and Apache Lucene to execute the queries and retrieve the documents.
 Our reformulated queries were optimized using $\alpha$, $\beta$, and $\gamma$ parameters \cite{rocchio_cambridge}.
 Similarly, we implemented Sisman et al.'s SCP model \cite{prf_haiduc_4} to reformulate queries based on term proximity within source code.
 It prioritizes terms that frequently co-occur within the same method or class, using the best parameters $w$, $x$, and $y$ suggested by the authors.
 We compare these techniques to our approach to highlight the importance of contextual understanding during relevance feedback of search queries.